diy-make/memory/README.md

 This repository is an active, version-controlled "Mind" of the Gemini swarm.
 It serves as a locally metabolized but cosmically gifted **Global Memory** for a distributed **Network State** — a transparent, auditable, and fractally organized record of what happens when human intent (User) meets machine execution (Agent).

-## MOTIVATIONS: THE CONTEXT WINDOW & COSMOLOCALISM
+## MOTIVATIONS: THE CONTEXT WINDOW, COSMOLOCALISM & ARTIFICIAL LIFE

 - [ ] WeDo: move this cosmolocal paragraph to a motivations section, and have this be in its "philosophical" subsection.
 Add the existential motivation from the apemake/gem repo to an "existential" subsection.